raidrush-dev/querystring-parser/README.txt

-JQueryString is a fast QueryString parser for JavaScript.
+QueryString is a fast QueryString parser for JavaScript.

 Is is possible to encode complex expressions like "foo[0][bar]=bar&foo[0][baz]=1&foo[]=qrz".